shsagir/play-area-sync/docs/about-domains.md

 ## Choosing a domain provider

 fortrabbit is not offering direct domain registration and management.
-In classical hosting domain registration & e-mail hosting locked-in the user.
+In classical hosting, domain registration & e-mail hosting where bundled in packages.
 Today you can find specialized domain services.
 There are various offerings, so you should consider upfront what you'll need:

-* Additional IMAP/POP3 e-mail hosting
+1. Additional IMAP/POP3 e-mail hosting
-* Additional SSL certificate ordering
+2. Additional SSL certificate ordering
-* Advanced DNS configurations
+3. Specialized in advanced DNS configurations
-* Exotic TLD-endings
+4. Exotic TLD-endings
-* Support for forwards with ALIAS or ANAME records — see [below](#toc-forwarding-a-naked-domain)
+5. Support for forwards with ALIAS or ANAME records — see [below](#toc-forwarding-a-naked-domain)

+Many of our clients are using classical offerings combining domain ordering and e-mail hosting.
+Others are using separated services for domain registration and e-mail hosting.

 ## Route a custom domain